atom/atom/docs/launch-behavior.md

 The order of window expressions indicates the order in which the windows were last focused.

-Changes in behavior from the immediately preceding version (the column to the immediate left) are marked with :new:
+Changes in behavior from <=1.35.1 to 1.36.0 are marked with :warning: - some of these are intentional desirable and others are not.
+Changes in behavior from <=1.35.1 to 1.36.1 are marked with :new: and should be our intentional, agreed-upon changes. _Unintentional_ changes from <=1.35.1 to 1.36.0 that we intend to revert back in 1.36.1 are marked with :bug:.
+Changes marked with both :new: and :bug: are scenarios in which we should differ from _both_ <=1.35.1 and 1.36.0.

 ## CLI actions